Karol Wojtyła (senior): Biography

 In 1929, as a result of myocarditis and kidney failure, his wife died, and three years later, his eldest son, Edmund, died of scarlet fever.
 In 1938, he moved from Wadowice, together with his adolescent son Karol, to Kraków.
-He died there on 18 February 1941.
+He died there on Tuesday, February 18, 1941, so he was almost 62 years old.
 He was buried in the military cemetery on Prandoty Street in Kraków.

 Commemoration

-The role of Karol Wojtyła Senior was played by Olgierd Łukaszewicz in the film Karol: A Man Who Became Pope and Robert Mazurkiewicz in the Pope John Paul II miniseries.
+The role of Karol Wojtyła Senior was played by Olgierd Łukaszewicz in the film Karol: A Man Who Became Pope and Robert Mazurkiewicz in the miniseries Pope John Paul II.
 Alfred Burke played him in the film Pope John Paul II.

 In 2018, one of the streets in Lublin was named for him and for his wife.
 The Wojtyłas are also patrons of a street in Wadowice.

 On 11 March 2020, Marek Jędraszewski, Archbishop of Kraków, announced the beginning of the process of beatification of Karol and Emilia Wojtyła; The process of beatification of John Paul II's parents began officially on 7 May 2020 in Wadowice.